Volunteer Benefits: Loudoun County Fire-Rescue

 Below you will find a list of benefits available to qualifying volunteer members.
 If you have any questions regarding any of these benefits please contact the Volunteer Program Division at 703-777-0333.

 At age 55, a volunteer may qualify to receive the volunteer retirement benefit.
 The amount varies based on the involvement of the volunteer during their length of service.
 Payment can be deferred to a later date if requested by the volunteer.
-This topic is discussed thoroughly during the volunteer orientation held monthly.
+This topic is discussed thoroughly during the volunteer orientation held monthly and more information can be obtained by each station's benefit/membership coordinator.

 Personal Property Tax Reduction